1979 World Series: Game 4

-The Pirates seized an early 4-0 lead in the second on a leadoff homer by Stargell, a two-run double by Ott and an Omar Moreno two-out RBI single.
-The first two were among five straight hits that effectively ended starter Dennis Martínez's afternoon.
-The Orioles countered with three runs in the third off Jim Bibby on consecutive one-out doubles by Garcia (2 RBI) and Ken Singleton.
-The Pirates stretched their lead to 6-3 on RBI doubles by John Milner and Parker in the fifth and sixth innings respectively.
+The Pirates seized an early 4-0 lead in the second on a leadoff homer by Stargell, a two-run double by Ott, and a two-out RBI single by Omar Moreno, leading to an early exit from the game for starter Dennis Martínez.
+The Orioles countered with three runs in the third off of Jim Bibby on one-out doubles by Garcia and Ken Singleton.
+The Pirates stretched the lead to 6-3 on RBI doubles by John Milner and Parker in the fifth and sixth innings respectively.

-With one out in the eighth and the bases loaded, Pirates manager Chuck Tanner sent in submarining relief ace Kent Tekulve to face right-handed hitting Gary Roenicke.
-Weaver countered by pinch-hitting lefty John Lowenstein.
-Lowenstein made the move pay off by slamming a two-run double.
-After a walk loaded the bases again, Weaver sent another lefty hitter, Terry Crowley, to bat for Dave Skaggs.
-Crowley smashed another two-run double off Tekulve to give the Orioles the lead.
-Pitcher Tim Stoddard, batting because Weaver was out of pinch hitters at that point, followed with an RBI single.
-An RBI force-out by Bumbry ended the scoring.
+With one out in the eighth and the bases loaded, Chuck Tanner sent Kent Tekulve in to face Gary Roenicke.
+Earl Weaver countered with pinch-hitter John Lowenstein, who hit a two-run double.
+After a walk loaded the bases, Weaver sent Terry Crowley up to bat for Dave Skaggs.
+Crowley's two-run double off Tekulve gave the Orioles the lead.
+Tim Stoddard, batting only because Weaver was out of pinch hitters, followed with an RBI single.
+An RBI groundout by Al Bumbry ended the scoring.